vaibhav18matere/build/Level-1/react/useEffect.md

 ### Class Work 4: save wishlist to server

 - Wishlist udpates should saved to the server using API calls.
-- And then read from those APIs when WishList is loaded.
+- And then read from those APIs when WishList is loaded. [check - practice react repo]()

-### ex01: make your counter print console only once
+### excercise 1 : make your counter print console only once

 - Use the useEffect dependency array to control how many times it is logged.
 Log it only once and say, "Hey!
 This is the initial value of Counter: { counter }".
-- Make sure that it doesn't run on every render.
+- Make sure that it doesn't run on every render. [add empty array - to the end of useEffect]()

-### ex02: fix saving to wishlist
+### excercise 02: fix saving to wishlist

 - Remember how saving to wishlist was happening even when the text was getting updated in the input box.
-Fix that now using the dependency array to run only when the list is updated and not the text.
+Fix that now using the dependency array to run only when the list is updated and not the text. [add state variable - which needs to change]()

 - Fix the dependency array for the network call being made in previous homework where you are saving the wishlist to server.

-### ex3 Can you fix the problem?
+### excercise 3: Can you fix the problem?

 [Question](https://codesandbox.io/s/fix-localstorage-success-saved-sggj0)